AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 This is a method of compressing lambda expressions by observing a connection between grammar-based compression and lambda binding.

 The procedure is very simple.
 Start with a lambda expression.
-1. Compress the expression using a tree-grammer (using re-pair, for instance).
+* Compress the expression using a tree-grammer (using re-pair, for instance).
 Convert this tree grammar back into a lambda expression.

-2. Run a "simplification procedure" which performes
+* Run a "simplification procedure" which performes
-  - eta-reduction
+  * eta-reduction
-  - beta-reduction on linear lambda bindings
+  * beta-reduction on linear lambda bindings
-  - beta-reduction on applications to bound variables
+  * beta-reduction on applications to bound variables

-Repeat 1 and 2 until the expression stops shrinking.
+* Repeat until the expression stops shrinking.

 I honestly have a hard time believing this works.
 I'll have to think about it more carefully.
 To me, this doesn't seem like it should perform better than statistical compression, but, according to the paper [Functional Programs as Compressed Data](http://www-kb.is.s.u-tokyo.ac.jp/~koba/papers/hosc-fpcd.pdf);
 >"our representation of compressed data in the form of λ-terms is optimal with respect to Kolmogorov complexity, up to an additive constant."